-Rust is a general-purpose programming language introduced by Mozilla in 2010~\cite{klabnik2023rust}, which has gained popularity in recent years due to its unique features.
+Microflow has been developed using Rust, a general-purpose programming language introduced by Mozilla in 2010~\cite{klabnik2023rust}, which has gained popularity in recent years due to its unique features.
 It is increasingly being used in a variety of applications, including the Android Open Source Project~(AOSP)~\cite{rust-in-android-platform} and the Linux Kernel~\cite{lkml-linux-6.1}.
-Rust is designed to provide the efficiency and control of low-level languages like C and C++, while also prioritizing memory and thread safety.
+Rust is designed to provide the efficiency and control capabilities of low-level languages, like C and C++, while prioritizing memory and thread safety~\cite{jung2021safe}.
 Instead of relying on garbage collection or manual memory management, Rust uses a system of ``ownership'' and ``borrowing'' to ensure that memory is allocated and deallocated safely and efficiently.
-In this way, it is possible to write high-performance code without sacrificing safety or stability, making Rust a memory-safe programming language.
+In this way, it is possible to write high-performance code without sacrificing safety or stability, making Rust a fast and memory-safe programming language~\cite{plauska2022performance}.
 Moreover, it offers several other benefits for embedded systems~\cite{borgsmuller2021rust}.
 In particular, the ownership mechanism ensures at compile-time that peripherals and I/O lines are correctly configured and used in a mutually exclusive way.
-Its rich ecosystem and active community make it also possible to easily develop portable libraries for TinyML.
+Compared to other programming languages like C/C++, Rust also excels in zero-cost abstraction and concurrency safety, leading to more expressive code while maintaining high runtime efficiency and robust compile-time guarantees~\cite{the-rust-programming-language}.
+Furthermore, its rich ecosystem and active community also make it possible to develop portable libraries for TinyML easily.
 Indeed there are many available and actively maintained libraries that offer non-standard support (i.e. targeting embedded platforms) and are useful for machine learning.
 The most popular example, mentioned later in the paper, is probably \texttt{nalgebra}\footnote{\url{https://nalgebra.org}}.
 All this motivated the choice of Rust for MicroFlow's implementation, offering robustness and efficiency for bare-metal TinyML.